go-xweb/xrun/README.md

 # Features

-* Auto rebuild and run the program when go files or other special files be changed.
+* Auto rebuild and run the program when go files or other special files changed.

 # Installation